connxio/docs/docs/integrations/transformation/code-components.md

 /// The class containg the mapping code must implement the interface "IConnXioMap".
 This interface contains the definition of the method "Map" which is where the mapping code goes.
 /// The interface implementation with the Map method is the only mandatory code, but you can add as many files and other methods that you want, and call them from inside the Map method.
 /// </summary>
-public class MyFirstConnXioMap : IConnXioMap
+public class MyFirstConnXioMap : IConnxioMap
 {
     /// <summary>
     /// The method called from the engine when a mapping is executed.